Skip to content

 Why It Matters

-The Cornell case raises a question that many universities are navigating: at what price point should basic services like laundry be included in room fees?
-As housing costs continue to rise at universities nationwide, students increasingly expect that essential amenities are part of what they are already paying for.
-Aligning service models with student expectations is an evolving consideration for housing programs.
+The Cornell case raises a question many universities are weighing: at what price point should basic services like laundry be included in housing fees?
+As housing costs continue to rise, students increasingly expect that essential amenities are part of what they are already paying for.
+Aligning service models with student expectations is an evolving consideration for residential housing programs.